AIS-SNU/GraNNDis_Artifact/README.md

 ## MISC

 For a further breakdown of internal/external communication time, users can utilize the `--check-intra-only` option.
 This option ignores external server communication, so users can figure out the internal server communication time only.
+The users also can further minimize the one-hop graph masking overhead through removing `--use-mask` option, but it does not provide the intact algorithm.